 Modern computing has definitely shifted from using a mouse to touch-based devices like touchscreens and touchpads.
-Windows 8.1 welcomed something called ‘Precision Touchpad’ which is nothing but a fancy name for better touchpads.
+Windows welcomed ‘Precision Touchpad’ which is nothing but a fancy name for better touchpads.
 Precision Touchpads are better in all kinds of performance.
 They are more accurate and support a lot more gestures than your normal everyday touchpads.

 If you have recently purchased a laptop, most likely it should have a Precision Touchpad.
 Windows 11/10 offers great customizability and it comes with all new gestures that are supported by Precision Touchpads.